 Transform raw materials as a Metal Fabricator.
 This program is an extension of Metal Fabricator Level 1, expanding your skills in common welding, cutting processes and metal working equipment used for metal fabrication.
 You’ll be prepared to test for state welding certification in Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), and Gas Tungsten Arc Welding (GTAW).
 You will also become proficient in Oxy-Fuel Cutting (OFC), Plasma Arc Cutting (PAC), and Air Carbon Arc Cutting (AAC).
 You’ll also learn about plate rolls, press brake operation, submerged arc welding and robotic welding.
 Reading blueprints and knowing how to construct items according to specifications is essential in this field, and you’ll learn how to do both.
 You’ll also master the development of layout and the sequence of operations, and necessary math skills for fabricating and assembling metal products.
-This program has Distance Ed available.
-Visit with a counselor for information and details.
+This career major can be taken 20% by distance education, visit with a counselor for information and details.

 Get out of the classroom and into the real world with projects such as:

 Use the skills you’ll learn in this program to find a career you’ll love.
 Possibilities include:

 Safety in Manufacturing

 Welding Detail Drawings/Blueprint Reading Level 2

 WorkKeys®, an assessment tool from the ACT® organization, measures skills employers have identified as critical to job success in their industry and are used in hiring and promoting employees.
 Students are able to earn the ACT®-issued National Career Readiness Certificate by meeting the score requirements for their job field on three WorkKeys® assessments.